 Most recipes use cups when baking, but occasionally you come across ingredients in a recipe in pounds - especially when measuring out flour.
 A pound (lb) is a unit of mass - how much does something weigh?
-The abbreviation lb comes from the Roman unit libra, which is Latin for scales or balance and was an earlier measurement from which pounds descended.
+The abbreviation lb came from the Roman unit libra, Latin for scales or balance, and was an earlier measurement from which pounds descended.
 A pound is also equal to 16 ounces, or 0.45 kilograms.

-If you are taking your baking to the next level and need exact measurements, you may be better off measuring weight in grams.
+If you wish to take your baking to the next level and need exact measurements, you may be better off measuring weight in grams.
 Because this is a cups to pounds converter, the units are set automatically to pounds and cups; however, you can change the units to several different volume and mass units.

 How do I convert cups to pounds and pounds to cups?

-density = mass/volume, if we know the density of the substance and the desired volume OR mass (weight), we can calculate:
+Because the density of an object is equal to its mass divided by its volume, or in equation form: , if we know the density of the substance and the desired volume OR mass (weight), we can calculate:

 What is the density of the substance I am measuring?

-Within our cups to pounds calculator, we have included the densities of most of the common ingredients that you would come across in a recipe that would require you to convert pounds to cups or convert cups to pounds.
+Within our cups to pounds calculator, we have included the densities of the most common ingredients that you would come across in a recipe requiring you to convert pounds to cups or convert cups to pounds.
 Keep in mind that there is variation in the density of substances dependent on specific qualities of a particular brand of a product and how tightly you pack it into a container.
 Therefore, even though we have done our best to research densities for you, there may be some variation between our list and the specific ingredient you are using.

 How do I convert 1 cup to a pound?